 Gold School Games

-We are delighted to announce that we, Ark Castledown Primary Academy, have achieved the School Games Gold Mark Award for the 2022/23 academic year.
+We are delighted to announce that we, Ark Castledown Primary Academy, have achieved the School Games Gold Mark Award for the 2023/24 academic year and hope to maintain it for this academic year.

 The School Games Mark is a Government-led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.